-Celebrating a season of critical coho recovery work on the Upper Nehalem River
+WSC’s Oregon Coast coho recovery work gets a foothold on the Upper Nehalem River.

-This summer marked a flurry of coho salmon habitat restoration work in the headwaters of the Nehalem watershed, with beavers at the heart of the work.
-Over the past several weeks, twenty-seven beaver dam analogs were constructed in four high priority reaches for coho, steelhead and cutthroat trout.
-Beaver have already found their way to the newly built analogs, which are like footholds for the beaver to build out into full-fledged dams using their advanced engineering skills.
+This summer, WSC partners completed a flurry of coho salmon habitat restoration work in the headwaters of the Nehalem watershed.
+The work is part of WSC and partner’s $4.6 million coastwide coho habitat restoration program, aimed at improving the home streams for the threatened Oregon Coast coho.
+Beavers were at the heart of this summer’s work.
+Twenty-seven beaver dam analogs were constructed in four high priority reaches for coho, steelhead and cutthroat trout.
+Beaver found their way in days to the newly built analogs, which are like footholds for the beaver to build out into full-fledged dams using their advanced engineering skills.

 Beavers and coho restoration go hand and hand.
-According to Mark Trenholm with the Wild Salmon Center, “Bringing beaver back to selected locations in the upper Nehalem will help restore some key tributaries to better reflect historic conditions that once made the Nehalem a coho stronghold.”
+According to Wild Salmon Center’s Coast Director Mark Trenholm “Bringing beaver back to selected locations in the upper Nehalem will help restore some key tributaries to better reflect historic conditions that once made the Nehalem a coho stronghold.”
 By damming up small tributaries, beavers provide shallow, cold water pools where coho can find food and cover from predators.
 These types of off-channel habitats are essential for juvenile coho to survive and grow during the year they spend in freshwater before migrating downstream to the ocean.

 Partners include: Upper Nehalem Watershed Council, National Oceanic and Atmospheric Administration Restoration Center, Wild Salmon Center, National Fish and Wildlife Foundation, Oregon Watershed Enhancement Board, Oregon Department of Fish and Wildlife, and Bio-Surveys.
 Construction took place primarily on public lands managed by the Oregon Department of Forestry.
 Private landowner Stimson Lumber Company, a locally owned timber company, allowed the construction of large woody debris structures on a section of its timberland and donated wood to the project.